svsatish/k6-performance-testing/README.md

 ```
 postman-to-k6 postman-collection.json -o postman-to-k6-script.js
 ```
-- run the script in any of your preferred execution modes
+- run the script in any of your preferred execution mode